BlackspearZero/Portfolio/README.md

 Day 52 -- Added fans to level.

 Day 53 -- Taking a break from game dev tutorial, working on some tkinter apps.
-Established repo and set up first widget.
+Established repo and set up first app.
 Studied elements of tkinter.

-Day 54 -- Completed first widget.
+Day 54 -- Completed first app.

-Day 55 -- Began work on second widget.
+Day 55 -- Began work on second app.

+Day 56 -- Worked on second app, added additional button and label, learned about data intake.